Juniper Ridge; 4 days, 3 nights

 Food

-Lunches will typically include wraps with fresh meats and cheese for the first three days, as well as a bit of fresh fruit.
+• Lunches for the first 3 days typically include wraps with fresh meats and cheese as well as fresh fruit.
 Day 4 will be wraps with nut butters and dried fruit.
-Snacks will be a selection of energy bars.
+Snacks include a selection of energy bars or similar items.

-Breakfasts on travel days will include hot coffee, tea, and instant oatmeal selection.
+• Breakfasts on travel days include hot coffee, tea, and instant oatmeal selection.
 A nice breakfast is standard fare on layover days, sometimes with fresh coffee cake if fire danger allows.

 What to Bring